 Now that you have some factors in mind to consider when you are shopping for protein bars, let's look at some of the best options on the market.

-Five Best Protein Bars for Men (Our Recommendations for 2019)
+Six Best Protein Bars for Men (Our Recommendations for 2023)

 This is a great bar for men who are coffee lovers.
 Each bar has 20 grams of plant protein and a list of real, recognizable ingredients.
 It will help build your strength and give you energy while also providing your body with the hydration that it needs for recovery due to the inclusion of chia and flax seeds.
 These seeds also give you healthy omega-3 fatty acids that are essential for optimal health.